yostane/pwa_from_scratch/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">
 ```

-Let's try to open the app on one of your mobile phones browser.
-After opening the url `MACHINE_IP:PORT`, tap the menu button of your browser and look for the option **Add to home screen**
+Let's try to open the app on a mobile phone browser.
+Enter the url `MACHINE_IP:PORT`, tap the menu button of your browser and look for the option **Add to home screen**

 ![Add to home screen](./readme_assets/pwa_install_menu.jpg "dd to home screen")